dheerajroy/dheerajroy/README.md

 class Dheeraj:
     def __init__(self):
         self.full_name = 'D Dheeraj'
+        self.age = 20
         self.role = [
             'Founder of istiva.world',
             'Full-stack developer'
         ]
+        self.achievements = [
+            'One of the 40 students selected for the GDC Software Engineering Fellowship Program in India in the year 2021', 'Certified Python developer in the year 2019' ]
         self.skills = {
             'languages': [